-I created this blog to record our RV trips; it's morphed into what's happening, life in our retirement lane, what's on my mind and telling my tales of life aka my outlet for writing which lubricates mental machinery COPYWRIGHT NOTICE: All photos, stories, writings on this blog are the property of myself, Patricia Morrison and may not be used, copied, without my permission most often freely given.
+I created this blog to record our RV trips; it morphed into what's happening, life in our retirement lane, what's on my mind and telling my tales of life aka my outlet for writing.
+I have almost totally migrated to Facebook where I communicate daily, instantly with family/friends all over the country and world.
+COPYWRIGHT NOTICE: All photos, stories, writings on this blog are the property of myself, Patricia Morrison and may not be used, copied, without my permission most often freely given.

 Followers are a joy..Join me and please leave a comment now and then so I know you are here...